Souhegan High School: Academics

-The four traditional grade levels at Souhegan are split in two.
-Division One consists of Freshman and Sophomore year.
-Division Two consists of Junior and Senior year.
+The four traditional grade levels at Souhegan are split into two.
+Division One consists of the Freshman and Sophomore years.
+Division Two consists of Junior and Senior years.
 The following project-based programs are core academic requirements:

 Division I Exhibition

 The Division I Exhibition is designed to help students recognize and acknowledge their progress in the Souhegan High School Academic Learner Expectations and the Mission Statement.
 It is a multipart process for sophomore students moving into their junior year.
-The first part of the process is for a student to complete a portfolio of 9th and 10th grade work, reacting on this work through the lens of the learner expectations.
-Next, using the information in the portfolio, students write a reaction on their entire Division I (9th and 10th grade) experience.
-The final part of the process is the exhibition, students participate in the form of a 45-minute "roundtable" where the student presents his/her portfolio and written reaction in the company of his/her advisor, parents, peers and a second Souhegan staff member.
+The first part of the process is for a student to complete a portfolio of 9th and 10th grade work reflecting on this work through the lens of the learner expectations.
+Next, using the information in the portfolio, students write a reaction to their entire Division I (9th and 10th grade) experience.
+The final part of the process is the exhibition, students participate in the form of a 45-minute "roundtable" where the student presents his/her portfolio and written reaction in the company of his/her advisor, parents, peers, and a second Souhegan staff member.
 The Division I Exhibition is a graduation requirement.
-Students who do not successfully complete the Division I Exhibition will work with their advisor and counselor to develop a plan for meeting this requirement.
+Students who do not complete the Division I Exhibition will work with their advisor and counselor to develop a plan for meeting this requirement.

 Junior Research Project

-The Junior Research Project, a graduation requirement, is a researched writing process that culminates with a comprehensive research paper written in the spring of the junior year.
+The Junior Research Project, a graduation requirement, is a research writing process that culminates with a comprehensive research paper written in the spring of the junior year.
 As part of the World Studies curriculum, students gain research and writing skills that aid them in the completion of this paper.
-In their final product students exhibit their competence in the Academic Learner Expectations.
+In their final product, students exhibit their competence in the Academic Learner Expectations.
 The Junior Research Project is a graduation requirement.

-Post-graduate plan

-All juniors will complete post-secondary planning to include elements of critical life skills such as decision- making, college, and career planning.
-Juniors will also complete a college search, a resume, transcript audit, and review the common application.
-The PGP exposes students to the skills and knowledge necessary to pursue a variety of post-secondary options.

-Senior project

-Senior Project is a personalized learning experience which is a requirement for graduation from Souhegan High School.
-With support from a faculty mentor, students identify an area of passion, complete significant research, apply their research to an original project, and prepare a formal twenty minute presentation.
-Throughout the senior project, students demonstrate their skills as independent learners including their ability to problem-solve, organize their time and resources, and reflect upon their learning.
-Senior project embodies all of Souhegan's Learner Expectation; these skills contribute to life-long learning.